-- Intensive collaboration with farmers and hunters, - Contacts to politicians and stakeholders of land-users, - Awareness campaigns via the media, exhibitions, leaflets and brochures, - Visitor centres in all three Great Bustard areas, - Guided tours for the public, observation towers.
+- intensive collaboration with farmers and hunters, - contacts to politicians and stakeholders of land-users, - awareness campaigns via the media, exhibitions, leaflets and brochures, - sponsorships for individual bustards - visitor centres in all three Great Bustard areas, - guided tours for the public, observation towers.

-Do farmers, shepherds, political decision makers and local and regional authorities support Great Bustard conservation? □ Yes X Partially □ No

-What are the remaining gaps or problems and how are you going to address them?

-- Energy crop cultivation is much better subsidized than AEM and thus much more attractive.
-Awareness campaigns cannot solve this conflict. - Filling local people with enthusiasm is much more difficult than visitors from far away.

-9. Economic measures

-Have there been any initiatives taken to develop economic activities that are in line with the conservation requirements of Great Bustard in your country?

-\Box Yes X Partially \Box No \Box Not applicable1

-What percentage of the population is covered in total by these measures? \Box All (>75%)

-X Most (50-75%)

-- □ Some (10-49%) - □ Little (<10%)

-□ None

-□ Not applicable
+Do farmers, shepherds, political decision makers and loc conservation? cal and r horities Yes support Grea X Partially t Bustard □ No What are the remaining gaps or problems and how are yo Energy crop cultivation is much better subsidized that campaigns cannot solve this conflict.
+Filling local people with enthusiasm is much more defined. an AEM and thus m ich mor wareness 9.
+Economic measures Have there been any initiatives taken to develop econom requirements of Great Bustard in your country? e with the con What percentage of the population is covered in total by to All (>75%) X Most (50-75%) ☐ Some (10-49%) ☐ Little (<10%) ☐ None ☐ Not applicable hese me asures?
 How effective were these measures?

-X Effective (more than 50% of the targeted area is managed according to the species' needs) □ Partially effective (10-49% of the targeted area is managed according to the species' needs) □ Ineffective (less than 10% according to the species' needs) □ Not applicable1
+X Effective (more than 50% of the targeted area is managed partially effective (10-49% of the targeted area is managed Ineffective (less than 10% according to the species' new theorem. naged acc